e-j-w/Gridlock/README.md

 ## Description

 Gridlock is a program for fitting grids of data points with various functions and finding fit properties (eg. confidence intervals, intercepts, vertices).
 Fitting routines are available for data with up to 3 free parameters.
-Example data is included in the `sample_*.txt` files.
+Example data is included in the files in the `sample` directory.

 Data files must contain a line specifying the fit function, formatted 'FIT type' where 'type' is the name of the fit function (eg. 'par1', see *Fitting Functions Available* section below).
 It is possible to specify grid fitting limits for each parameter in data files (see the *Options* section below and the `sample_3par.txt` file for an example).
 It is also possible to plot data (using `gnuplot`) by including a line in the data file specifying a plotting style, see the options section below.